NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

 ### When is data overwritten?

 The ETL pipeline runs once a day and will load the results of the datasets in the list into the dynamo table.
-Data from previous loads is not cleared, but when new data is inserted at a primary key that already exists, it will be overwritten for that primary key.
+When new data is inserted at a primary key that already exists, it will be overwritten for that primary key.
 So if your dataset `recalculate-customer-limits` produces a new limit for every customer every day, then the data in the dynamo table will be updated for every customer every day.
 But if your dataset includes a customer only once a month, similar to what is done with `proactive-limit-increases`, then the data for a customer will only get refreshed once a month.
+Data from previous loads might get cleared depending on the existence of a `ServingLayerExpirationTimestamp`.
+See [data expiration](#data-expiration) for more details.

 ## Dataset Row Schema